LumosLiang/C-Interview-Prep/Interview/Summary/dotnet_c_sharp_summary.md

 .Net = CLR + FCL + progamming language, + compiler, so complier is not part of .Net.

-> Back to year 09: T Framework = libraries (FCL, BCL), language compilers (C#, VB.NET) and Common Language Runtime (CLR)
+> Back to year 09: .Net Framework? = libraries (FCL, BCL), language compilers (C#, VB.NET) and Common Language Runtime (CLR)

-But noted that later, microsoft decoupled the C# compiler, language version, and .NET Framework.
+> But noted that later, microsoft decoupled the C# compiler, language version, and .NET Framework.

 So I guess .Net framework Only includes Libraries and  CLR.
 And complier is integrated with IDE, like VS.

 ### Some terms in .Net